dewey92/pureshell/README.md

 pureshell --help
 ```

-Currently, it only support the following commands:
+Currently it only supports the following commands:
 - cat
 - ls
 - ...